 Flew B-52s, RF-101s, and RF-4s in Air Force and Air Guard.
 Retired as Lt.
 Col.

-Tried out for Mayor and later for City Council and then county Commissioner in Reno.
-(Paid the least per vote of any candidate.)
+Tried out for Mayor and later for City Council and then county Commissioner in Reno and then U. S. congress.
+(Paid the least per vote of any candidates.)

 Reno Plaza - "Random Act of Kindness" Tour Concert, June, 2008

 (Video by a fan with her blogging camera.)

 I have 3 healthy grown-up youngsters living in Reno.
 "Two of the most important things in life are good health and luck.

 I have been blessed with both - more of the former than the latter, and that's okay..."
 Still spend time playing